si3nloong/goloquent/README.md

+# Goloquent

+> The only sequel ORM that respect google datastore.

 This package is not compactible with native package `database/sql`, if you want the support of it, you may go for [sqlike](https://github.com/si3nloong/sqlike)